 Asterisks (*) indicate the most recent revision to these requirements.
 To search, click on your browser's "Edit" menu, then click on "Find (on this page)".
 Enter "*" in the "Find What" field, then click "Find" or "Find Next" until all asterisks have been identified.

 - Fresh/frozen red meat and meat products, except pork.

 - Fresh/Chilled and frozen poultry and poultry products produced on or after November 29, 2015.

 - Poultry products that were produced on or after April 23, 2015 and prior to November 29, 2015 must have been heated to a core temperature of 70⁰C for at least 3.6 seconds or 74⁰C for at least 1 (one second).

 - Pork and pork products

-Note: Shipments of pork and pork products for the U.S. military are eligible.
-The following statement should appear in the "Remarks" section: "Product destined for U.S. military use."
+Note: Shipments of pork and pork products for the U.S. military are no longer eligible.

 - Fresh/frozen meat and poultry.
 In addition to the labeling features mandatory in the United States, packaged meat and poultry must bear the following features:

 - Production (slaughter/freezing) and expiration dates.
 Date format requirements for Qatar must conform to the following: Day/Month/Year for products with a shelf life of three (3) months or less.
 For products with a shelf life of more than three (3) months, both the Day/Month/Year and Month/Year formats are acceptable.
 Dating should be in numeric format and bilingual (English/Arabic).